SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Jill on a windy day at the Golden Gate Bridge

 Want to check out some of the best SF breweries?
-My list includes many highly rated options within the beer scene all around San Francisco.
+My list includes the most highly rated options within the city's beer scene.

 1. San Francisco Brewing Company

-Among the best breweries in San Francisco is the San Francisco Brewing Company, run by a family with a long history in the brewing industry.
+The San Francisco Brewing Company is one of the best breweries in the city, run by a family with a long history in the brewing industry.

 Located in Ghirardelli Square in Fisherman's Wharf, you can enjoy beers such as Alcatraz Amber Ale, Polk Street Pale, and the hefty 8.7% Velvet Hammer, a double IPA that really hits the mark.

-The American-style pub experience also features a popular restaurant where you can enjoy your San Francisco beer with a good meal of classic pub fare and all at sensible prices.
+The American-style pub experience also features a fun selection of games and tasty SF-inspired pub fare, all at sensible prices.

 This is the sort of place that once you've been, it will have you hooked, and you’ll be back for more.